64nn/ahk-v1-autoclicker/README.md

 # ahk-v1-autoclicker
-an autoclicker made in autohotkey, available as an ahk and exe file
+a simple and lightweight autoclicker made in autohotkey, available as an ahk and exe file

 preview of the autoclicker on windows 7 and windows 10